 Answer: The above itineraries are subject to change due to condition beyond our control.
 This is a Guide line showing tentative camp night stops.
 Physical, technical and natural condition may change this above itineraries.

 “What makes this trip special ?”Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
-We at Gokyo Treks and Expedition believe in the quality services.
+We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
 We are a team of professional, experienced, well trained and licensed local guides who know the destination much better than others.

 Langtang gosaikunda pass trekking fact